haghighi251/secret-note-CRUD/README.md

 $ pnpm run start:prod
 ```

+If you want to run it without Docker please pay attention about the MongoDB configurations.
+You can see it on the .env.example file.

 You also can run the application by running the Docker container.
 To do this you just need to run the command below:

 ```bash